Abelian Surfaces over totally real fields are Potentially Modular: Shimura varieties

 The key geometric properties of this correspondence are (see Proposition~\ref{prop: local models results for G}): \begin{enumerate} \item $X_{K'}$ and $X_K$ are relative complete intersections over $\Spec \ZZ_p$, and are pure of the same dimension, \item $X_{K}$ is smooth over $\Spec \ZZ_p$, \item $X_{K'}$ is smooth over $\Spec \ZZ_p$ up to codimension $2$ and normal.\end{enumerate} In particular, we are in the lci situation in the sense of~\S\ref{subsubsec: fundamental class}, so we have an invertible dualizing sheaf $p_1^! \ocal_{X_K}$ and a fundamental class $p_1^{*} \ocal_{X_K} \rightarrow p_1^! \ocal_{X_K}$.
 Moreover, for all weights $\kappa = (k_v, l_v)$ with $l_v \geq 0$, we have a natural map $p_2^{*} \omega^\kappa \rightarrow p_1^{*} \omega^\kappa$ provided by the differential of the isogeny $ p_1^{*} \cG \rightarrow p_2^{*} \cG $ on $X_{K'}$.

 Composing these maps, we obtain a cohomological correspondence $ \Theta: p_2^{*} \omega^\kappa \rightarrow p_1^! \omega^\kappa$.

 \begin{lem} When $l_w \geq 2$, this map is divisible by $p^3$. \end{lem} \begin{proof} We need to prove that $\Theta$ factors through $p^3 p_1^! \omega^\kappa$.
-This factorization is trivial over the generic fibre of~$X_{K'}$, and since~$X_{K'}$ is normal, it follows from the Krull intersection theorem that it is enough to prove this factorization over the completed local rings of the generic points of the special fibre of $X_{K'}$.
+As $X_{K'}$ is normal and the source and target are locally free sheaves, it is enough to establish this factorization in codimension one.
+As this factorization is furthermore trivial over the generic fibre of~$X_{K'}$, it is enough to prove it over the completed local rings of the generic points of the special fibre of $X_{K'}$.